Community Police Advisory Team:

-Community Response from burlington police department
+Community Response from Burlington Police Department

 The murder of George Floyd sparked a robust and meaningful conversation about reforming policing around the nation and world.
 The Burlington Police Department is committed to being a part of that conversation and stands with our community.
 As part of that commitment, the chief and the department responded to several community inquiries as they were received about various elements of police reform being discussed.
 You can view those questions and their responses below:

 There are nearly 18,000 eligible law enforcement agencies (local, state, and federal in the United States) that could choose to be accredited.
-For a variety of reasons, about 726 agencies are currently accredited.
-Only about 4% of police agencies are currently accredited in the US.
+For a variety of reasons, only 726, or approximately 4%, of those law enforcement agencies are currently accredited in the US.
 The Burlington Police Department meets 100% of CALEA accreditation standards and earned the “Gold Standard in Public Safety.”